sungwill/Datacamp-Chapter-5/chapter2.md

 *** =instructions
 While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
-Please create a function called "timePeriod" that takes in 2 parameters: an integer length and an integer height.
+Please create a function called "timePeriod" that takes in 2 parameters: "length" and "height".

 Then, use the equation T = 2π * √(length / g)  to return the value of T in timePeriod.

-T = 2π * √(length / g)
+- T = 2π * √(length / g)

-√ = square root
+- √ = square root

-Must use python MATH FUNCTIONS!
+- Must use python MATH FUNCTIONS!

 *** =hint
 Call the gForce function to find the value of g.